Buying Property at Auction in Bristol

 • The fall of the hammer on your successful bid is legally binding and you will exchange contracts on the night.

-• Completion will normally follow in 28 days.
+• Completion will normally follow in 4, 6 or 8 weeks.

 Remember